 The new Netflix show Atypical is not only really bad and harmful autism representation, it’s also misogynistic, racist, and fatmisic.
-It gets so many things about autism wrong while also getting sex and relationships wrong.
-Here are my tweets as I was working my way through the episodes.
+It gets so many things about autism wrong while also getting sex and relationships wrong in pursuit of a toxic coming of age plot.
+It conflates autism with toxic masculinity and wastes an opportunity for a healthy discussion of masculinity and autistic sexuality.
 One of my biggest complaints with Atypical is that with a little social model awareness and non-misogynistic sex and relationship education, most of the plot goes away.

 Collected below is feedback from actually autistic folks on the many problematic aspects of Atypical.

 - Portrayal of Women of Color